-We adopted the Company's Amended and Restated Omnibus Incentive Plan (the "Omnibus Incentive Plan") dated October 15, 2018, which was approved by the shareholders of the Company at the Company's annual general and special meeting held on November 26, 2018.
+We adopted the Company's Amended and Restated Omnibus Incentive Plan (the "Omnibus Incentive Plan") dated October 15, 2018, which was approved by our shareholders at our annual general and special meeting held on November 26, 2018.
 Pursuant to the Omnibus Incentive Plan, we can grant stock options, stock appreciation rights, restricted stock, restricted stock units, deferred stock units, annual or long-term performance awards or other stock-based awards.
-On February 1 of each calendar year during the term of an executive employment agreement or the first day thereafter that the Company is permitted to make option grants to executives of the Company, such executives receive grants of both time vested options and performance options.
+On February 1 of each calendar year during the term of an executive employment agreement or the first day thereafter that we are permitted to make option grants to our executives, such executives receive grants of both time vested options and performance options.
 These equity grants may be granted as either stock options or restricted stock units.